ryhennessy/criblworker/README.md

  * add tags to the install worker template
  * add worker nodes to a new/existing LB config
  * add submoduules for creating the same worker groups in GCP and Azure
+ * Test default image/type for graviton use cases